Enhancing the De-identification of Personally Identifiable Information in Educational Data: Introduction

 The recent advancements in large language models (LLMs) have introduced significant opportunities to enhance PII detection.
 Recent studies \cite{shreya_singhal_2024_12729884} have explored the use of LLMs, such as the GPT-4 model, to identify PII in education datasets.
-While these models exhibit high recall scores, indicating their ability to identify a broad range of PII entities, their performance often comes at a high computational and financial cost \cite{OpenAI_API_Pricing,samsi2023wordswattsbenchmarkingenergy}.
+While these models exhibit high recall scores, indicating their ability to identify a broad range of PII entities, their performance often comes at a high computational and financial cost \cite{samsi2023wordswattsbenchmarkingenergy}.
 Moreover, these studies frequently report relatively low precision scores, which poses challenges for further data analysis.
+This trade-off is evident in the latest work; for example, \citeN{ctx11692351300004436} report that while prompted GPT-4o, LLaMA 3.3 70B, and LLaMA 3.1 8B all achieved high average recall scores (over 0.9), their precision remained an unsolved challenge, with even the top-performing GPT-4o only reaching 0.579.
+This persistent issue of low precision poses challenges for further data analysis.
 Although high recall is essential for safeguarding PII by ensuring that sensitive information is comprehensively identified, we argue that high precision is also important in the context of the HIPS method.
 Low precision, characterized by a high rate of false positives, can lead to unnecessary replacement of non-PII entities using the HIPS method.
 This can disrupt the semantic integrity of the dataset, potentially breaking important information relevant to further analysis of educational data.
 For example, consider the sentence, \textit{``The \texttt{\{Newton\}} method is used for optimization,''} which could be replaced with \textit{``The \texttt{\{David\}} method is used for optimization.''} In this case, the term \textit{``Newton''} was incorrectly identified as PII and replaced.
 Such disruptions might break the mathematical context and hinder further analysis.

 To address these challenges, our study investigates methods to enhance the recall scores of PII detection while preserving precision and reducing computational costs.
 Striking this balance is crucial for developing a more cost-effective solution for large-scale anonymization without compromising robust privacy protection.
 To guide our investigation, we propose a main \textbf{Research Question (RQ)}: \textit{To what extent can large language model-based approaches effectively identify PII compared to baseline approaches, such as Microsoft Presidio and Azure AI Language?}